Punjabis: Geographic distribution

+Traditionally, the Punjabi identity is primarily linguistic, geographical and cultural.
+Its identity is independent of historical origin or religion and refers to those who reside in the Punjab region or associate with its population and those who consider the Punjabi language their mother tongue.
 Punjab is a geopolitical, cultural, and historical region in South Asia, specifically in the northern part of the Indian subcontinent, comprising areas of eastern Pakistan and northwestern India.
-The boundaries of the region are ill-defined and focus on historical accounts.
-The geographical definition of the term "Punjab" has changed over time.
-In the 16th century Mughal Empire it referred to a relatively smaller area between the Indus and the Sutlej rivers.
+The boundaries of the region are fluid and focus on historical accounts, with its geographical definition changing over time.
+In the 16th century Mughal Empire, it referred to a relatively smaller area between the Indus and the Sutlej rivers.

 The Punjab region, with its rivers.

 Pakistan

-While the total population of Punjab is 110 million as noted in the 2017 Pakistan census, ethnic Punjabis comprise approximately 44.7% of the national population.
+While the total population of Punjab is 110 million as noted in the 2017 Pakistan census, Punjabi people comprise approximately 44.7% of the national population.
 With an estimated national population of 252 million in 2024, ethnic Punjabis thus number approximately 112.8 million in Pakistan; this makes Punjabis the largest ethnic group in Pakistan by population.

 Religious homogeneity remains elusive as a predominant Sunni population with Shia, Ahmadiyya and Christian minorities.